microsoft/PowerPlatformConnectors/certified-connectors/ConsenSys/readme.md

 # ConsenSys Ethereum Connector
 The ConsenSys Ethereum connector allows customers to connect to Ethereum based blockchains via RPC, creating and interacting with Smart Contracts.
 This includes reading and writing data on-chain via a known RPC endpoint.

+## Publisher: ConsenSys

 ## Prerequisites
 ---
 * An Infura or Quorum Blockchain Services account

 ## Supported Operations
 ---
+### Deploy Smart Contract
-* `Deploy Smart Contract`: Deploy Smart Contract to a configured chain.
+Deploy Smart Contract to a configured chain receiving the contract address and transaction hash in response.
+This returns the new contract address and transaction hash.

+### Execute Query Function
-* `Execute Query Function`: Execute a function on a smart contract that **affects chain state**.
+Execute a function on a smart contract that **does NOT affects chain state**.
 These operations do not consume gas.
+Returns the function output.

+### Get Contract State
-* `Get Contract State`: Execute all query functions that are parameterless in one call that **does NOT affect chain state**.
+Execute all query functions that are parameterless in one call that **does NOT affect chain state**.
 These operations do not consume gas.
+Returns output for all parameterless query functions.

+### Execute Mutating Function
-* `Execute Mutating Function`: Execute a function on a smart contract that **affects chain state**.
+Execute a function on a smart contract that **affects chain state**.
 These operations are expected to consume gas.
+Returns the transaction hash.

+### Listen/Poll For Event Triggers
-* `Listen/Poll For Event Triggers`: Create a trigger that listens for on-chain events.
+Create a trigger that listens for on-chain events.
 This event trigger will provide automated polling data and a `Retry-After` header as expected by PowerApps.
+Returns the event values if there is a new one and can be empty if no events found.

 ## Obtaining Credentials
 ---